adyen-examples/adyen-python-online-payments/README.md

 1. Clone this repo
 2. Navigate to root level of repo
-3. Run `source ./start.sh` to:
+3. Run `source ./setup.sh` to:
     * Create and activate a virtual environment
     * Download the necessary python dependencies
-    * Configure the required environment variables for your Flask instance

 ## Usage

 1. Update the config file `config.ini` with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Origin Key](https://docs.adyen.com/user-management/how-to-get-an-origin-key), and merchant account name like below: